jenkinsci/jenkins/CONTRIBUTING.md

 This page provides information about contributing code to the Jenkins core codebase.

 :exclamation: There's a lot more to the Jenkins project than just code.
-For information on contributing to the Jenkins project overall, here's a page on how to [Participate].
+For more information on the ways that you can contribute to the Jenkins project, see [Participate].

 ## Getting started